SaturninTheAlien/pk2_greta/README.md

 * A new sprite format based on JSON, still supporting legacy .spr format for the compatibility reason.
 * Translate all the Finnish variable names and comments to English.
 * Phase out obsolete c-style arrays and replace them respectively with std::string, std::vector and std::array. c-style arrays are intended to remain only where they are necessary like supporting the legacy .spr / .map format.
-* Rewrite PDraw to use SDL_Texture (hardware optimised) instead of SDL_Surface, maybe adding PNG support
+* Rewrite PDraw to use SDL_Texture (hardware optimised) instead of SDL_Surface, maybe adding PNG support.
+* New map format, bigger maps and more tiles.

 # Known bugs
 * Killing the evil one results music fading after reaching the exit tile.